xycoord/Transparency-Segmentation/README.md

 ## End-to-End Fine Tuning

-This branch implements the 1-step end-to-end fine tuning method introducted in [Fine-Tuning Image-Conditional Diffusion Models is Easier than You Think](https://arxiv.org/pdf/2409.11355).
+This branch implements the 1-step end-to-end fine tuning method introduced in [Fine-Tuning Image-Conditional Diffusion Models is Easier than You Think](https://arxiv.org/pdf/2409.11355).
 This is deterministic, more efficient, and yields better results than the marigold inspired diffusion version I implemented on the [diffusion-ft](https://github.com/xycoord/Transparency-Segmentation/tree/diffusion-ft) branch.

 ## Results